microsoftgraph/msgraph-sdk-powershell/src/Notes/Notes/docs/v1.0/New-MgUserOnenoteSectionGroupSection.md

 # New-MgUserOnenoteSectionGroupSection

 ## SYNOPSIS
-Create a new onenoteSection in the specified section group.
+Create new navigation property to sections for users

 ## SYNTAX